 The examination is open to anyone who wishes to take it.
 There are no absolute entry requirements, but regular attendance on a course is strongly recommended.

-Candidates preparing for the Diploma in Police Interpreting are supported through membership of the Chartered Institute of Linguists as an IoLET Affiliate.
+Candidates preparing for the Diploma in Police Interpreting are supported through membership of CIOL as an IoLET Affiliate.
 This membership grade provides access to resources to support preparation as well as other membership benefits.
 Exam candidates are encouraged to join CIOL as an IoLET Affiliate as soon as they know they intend to take the exam to ensure they get the most out of their membership.
 Registration with CIOL as an IoLET Affiliate or in professional membership grades is a pre-requisite for exam registration.
 The applicant's current membership number must be quoted on the exam entry form in order to be processed.
 Please see IoLET Affiliate membership for further details.

 You should also read the Candidate Regulations.